 The NAT Section contains two parts, A and B. When completing an Initial Screen, the Resource Center screener should complete Part A of the section, if he or she has sufficient information to respond to Part A statements.
 To avoid delaying an individual’s functional eligibility determination, Part A statements can be left unanswered until sufficient information is available.
 Part B statements should be completed by a screener at the program in which the applicant has chosen to enroll.

 Part A statements:

 For the purposes of the LTC FS, a terminal illness is defined as a condition in which death is expected to occur within one year from the date of screening.

 Statement 2 should be left unanswered if the screener does not have documented information on the individual’s full-scale IQ score.
-Do not assume a person’s full-scale IQ is 75 or less based on a diagnosis such as Mental Retardation or Down’s Syndrome.
+Do not assume a person’s full-scale IQ is 75 or less based on a diagnosis such as Intellectual Disability or Down’s Syndrome.
 IQ score must be available and documented.
-Conversely, do not assume a person’s IQ score is above 75 when no diagnosis of Mental Retardation has been made.
+Conversely, do not assume a person’s IQ score is above 75 when no diagnosis of Intellectual Disability has been made.

-Not Applicable (NA) may be selected in response to Statement 2 when an individual’s IQ has not been determined due to difficulty in testing and, if testing had been completed, results would have confirmed a clinician’s diagnosis such as Profound Mental Retardation.
+Not Applicable (NA) may be selected in response to Statement 2 when an individual’s IQ has not been determined due to difficulty in testing and, if testing had been completed, results would have confirmed a clinician’s diagnosis such as Profound Intellectual Disability.